High-performance teams are vital to an organisation’s success. But they need TRUST first to succeed.

 Trying to actively improve trust in a team can often be difficult.
 Particularly, when there is an uncertain work environment, rapid growth or team conflict.
 It can also be a struggle if you’re a new team leader of an existing team.

-In times like this, it will be hard to move the need on trust because there is too much emotional baggage or fear getting in the way.
+In times like this, it will be hard to move the needle on trust because there is too much emotional baggage or fear getting in the way.
 You’ll often find team members will actively resist any efforts to improve trust.

 To get around this, it is often best to use an external facilitator who has no perceived bias, to help the team unpack what steps need to be taken to improve trust.
 Alternatively, undertaking a team trust assessment that provides data around the issue can be helpful for those in denial about team performance.
 Our SuCCEeD Together Trust Framework® also provides a more efficient and effective methodology to help teams based on six trust drivers.
 It’s like a tuning fork that helps leaders tune into what their team needs to get harmonic alignment.
 Otherwise, you can waste a lot of time trying to improve trust in lots of different directions without much impact.